 This summer I’ve been taking stock of what I’ve created, what I’ve learned, my long list of mistakes and my intentions for the future.
 Now I’m a member of She Writes and Medium .
 I follow several other bloggers.
 I went into my Favorites and deleted most of my Blogging folder and then started filling it up again with new articles on Intermediate blogging.

 There are hundreds, if not thousands of articles about blogging on the web.
 What I notice is that 19 out of 20 are geared to successful blogging, which is to say blogging with the most possible likes, looks, shares, clicks, referrers, subscribers, advertising and side bar businesses, all of which can translate directly into income for the blogger.
 The Holy Grail is to go viral with your blog.
 To this end, the advice is repetitive.
 Use sentences of five words or less.
 Use short paragraphs of two or three sentences.
 Use a lot of images, video, bullet points, colors, fonts and section titles.
 Keep your blog short and to the point.
 Carefully construct a title that will result in as many clicks as possible.
 Convince the reader you have something of value that they need.
 Don’t be emotional or personal.
 You can’t be successful unless you have several active social media accounts.

 I read, saved, took a few notes, and then realized I didn’t want to do most of what these articles said I should do.
 I paused and thought about that for a couple of days.
 I looked at my stats.
 I talked with my partner.
 I groped for a bottom line.

 I absolutely love blogging/writing.

 Because when I do it I’m real.
 Every single week I write about something real.
-Most weeks I struggle with what other people might think, but at the end of the struggle I again chose to be seen.
+Most weeks I struggle with what other people might think, but at the end of the struggle I again choose to be seen.
 I stare down that fear of using my voice and speaking up.
 I’m taking my power back, week by week, post by post, line by line.